jeffmcclure/lot/README.md

 ### Quality of Life
 * New starting item "Cloak of Fast Feet" - walk around quicker
 * Portal location moved to center of town
+* Portal does not despawn when player returns to dungeon
 * New item Loot Genie, when held in inventory your loot is automatically picked up and put into your inventory;  available from Witch via quest or purchase.
 * When a monster dies, and there is no loot, the corpse is not clickable and cannot be opened
+* Killed monsters disappear shortly after death to improve visibility and reduce memory/processing

 ### Multi-player Focused
 * Quests shared with party